-The Master of Science in Interactive Media and Communications program merges creative, visual and critical thinking to mold expert digital storytellers and designers who are able to reach audiences on any platform in the world.
+The Master of Science in Interactive Media and Communications program merges creative, visual and critical thinking to mold expert digital storytellers and designers who are able to reach audiences on any platform.

 Regardless of the specialty, the completion of a practice-based portfolio capstone is central to the program experience.
-This capstone is not a singular project, but a robust, web-based portfolio generated over time that will showcase accumulated work and skill set depth.
-The student's portfolio is influenced by every course and program experience and can be shown to employers in a range of fields from marketing, public relations and advertising to journalism, publishing, entertainment and health care.
+This capstone is not a singular project, but a robust, web-based portfolio generated over time that will showcase accumulated work and skillset depth.
+The student’s portfolio is influenced by every course and program experience, and can be shown to employers in a range of fields from marketing, public relations, advertising, journalism, publishing, entertainment, healthcare and more.

 Dual-Degree Bachelor’s/Master’s (4+1) Program of Study

 Current Quinnipiac undergraduate students may apply for the five-year dual-degree program in their junior year.